Unidata/tds/docs/src/public/userguide/pages/thredds/WcsRef.md

   * "Vertical" is the range axis, only if the coordinate has a vertical component.
   * Range axis selection: only one value can be specified (no list or min/max/res).
 5. Supported GetCoverage response formats:
-  * GeoTIFF: A grayscale 8-bit GeoTIFF file
+  * `GeoTIFF`: A grayscale 8-bit GeoTIFF file
-  * GeoTIFFfloat: A floating point "Data Sample" GeoTIFF file
+  * `GeoTIFFfloat`: A floating point "Data Sample" GeoTIFF file
-  * NetCDF3: A NetCDF file following the CF-1.0 convention
+  * `NetCDF3`: A NetCDF file following the CF-1.0 convention

 ### Upcoming WCS 1.0.0 Implementation (version=1.0.0.1)